pburkholder/decksets/2019-02-devopsdc/text.md

 [.autoscale: true]
-The Study of Information Flow: A Personal Journey; Westrum
+[.footer: The Study of Information Flow: A Personal Journey; Westrum]

 ^People often hoard information or withhold it for political reasons, or distort it to make themselves look better.